paolodapul/react-starter-template/README.md

 ## How to use

-As of 08/13/2021, I setup the project to be built first before serving locally.

-1. Run `npm run build` to create a Webpack bundle file in `dist/` folder.
-2. Run `npm start` to start a local development server.
+- Run `npm start` to start a local development server.
 Changes in your `src` folder will be detected on save and will trigger a hot reload.

 ## Changelog